 Lira Financial is growing fast.
-In just a year, it has expanded its operations in Boulder by 50 percent.
-Although the sales folks who work at HQ are fabulous, the company doesn’t have enough of them to follow up on every lead.
-So it’s not making as much money as is possible.
-And that’s a problem that Lira wants to fix with a robust partner network.
+In just a year, it expanded its operations in Boulder by 50 percent.
+Although the sales folks who work at HQ are fabulous, the company doesn’t have enough of them to follow up on every lead, so it’s not making as much money as it could.
+That’s a problem that Lira wants to fix with a robust partner network.

 Even so, potential partners aren’t really lining up to work with Lira, because the company’s processes are notoriously complex.
-For its own sales, service, and marketing needs, Lira has made a substantial investment in Salesforce, but for external resellers, things are a mess.
+For its own sales, service, and marketing needs, Lira made a substantial investment in Salesforce, but things are a bit of a mess for external resellers.
 Partners have to make phone calls to confirm all quotes, track data in a mix of Excel and Google spreadsheets, and remember too many distinct logins for archaic systems.
-To add insult to injury, partners can’t access any of the tools they need on a mobile device.
+To make things worse, partners can’t access any of the tools they need on a mobile device.

 Who wants to deal with that?
-Definitely not the busy resellers, who maintain partnerships with lots of companies, not just Lira.
+Definitely not the busy resellers, who maintain partnerships with lots of companies besides Lira.

 So Lira Financial’s partner problem is also a growth problem, and Sarayu is extra motivated to fix it.